jon-jacky/Piety/doc/rationale.md

 replace the host operating system.

 The *asyncio* library is all written in Python.
 It is built on the Python interpreter itself, based on generators and *yield*.
-It seems it could run without a host operating system.
+It seems it should be able to run without much support from the host operating system.

 Concurrency using the *asyncio* event loop provides *cooperative multitasking*, which requires a particular coding style.
 Each task responds to events --